Discovering and exploiting active sensing motifs for estimation: Methods

+This framework ensures that when the data-driven estimate $\check{x}_{i}$ is both accurate (as indicated by $\operatorname{Var}(\tilde{\check{x}}_i)$) and different from the naive KF estimate (i.e. $|d_i|\gg0$, the AI-KF takes full advantage of the augmented information.
+However, when the KF has converged and produces estimates that are statistically indistinguishable to the data-driven estimates, the AI-KF automatically relaxes to a naive KF, eliminating the possibility of double counting information.

-\subsubsection{Outdoor experiments}
+\subsection{Outdoor experiments}

-We collected data from a quadcopter (DJI Matrice 300 RTK) flying outdoors in an open, grassy park area with relatively flat terrain near Reno, NV (\autoref{fig:figure_5_a}).
+We collected data from a quadcopter (DJI Matrice 300 RTK) flying outdoors over relatively flat terrain near Reno, NV (\autoref{fig:figure_5_a}).
 Acceleration data was measured by the onboard accelerometer and ventral camera images were collected at 60 Hz by a ventrally mounted Raspberry Pi camera.
 Optic flow was computed offline using an implementation of Dense Inverse Search in OpenCV (Python) and low-pass filtered with a cutoff frequency of 1 Hz \citep{opencv_library}.
 We scaled the optic flow with a constant scalar (approximately 0.057) to account for camera and lens properties such that optic flow was equivalent to the ratio of velocity over altitude.
 Ground truth data was measured by an onboard GPS.
 All flights were operated in velocity control mode, with manually specified accelerations/decelerations.